 This massive 3-layer vanilla cake is scaled up from my beloved mini vanilla birthday cake.
 It is a hot milk cake, which yields a very fine, soft, dense but moist crumb cake.

-- Add egg, sugar and vanilla bean paste to the bowl of a stand mixer and beat until light in color and creamy.
-Substitution note: 1 tbsp of vanilla bean paste = 1 whole vanilla bean = 1 tbsp of pure vanilla extract.
+Add egg, sugar and vanilla bean paste to the bowl of a stand mixer and beat until light in color and creamy.

 I used a similar apple pie filling for a couple of my other recipes like these apple hand pies and apple pie bars.
 It’s a quick pie filling that can be precooked in just under 10 minutes.

-- Pour a cornstarch slurry made of cornstarch and water into the saucepan, stir until the pie filling thickens.
-Substitution note: If you have apple cider, use apple cider instead of water.
-But don’t use additional lemon juice here, it may be too tart.
+Pour a cornstarch slurry made of cornstarch and apple cider into the saucepan, stir until the pie filling thickens.

-- Beat together softened butter, cream cheese, and vanilla extract until creamy.
+Beat together softened butter, cream cheese, and vanilla extract until combined and creamy.

 - Rotate your cake pans halfway or ⅔ way through baking to ensure all your cakes bake evenly.
 My oven heats unevenly, so the cake in the back of the oven was done about 2 minutes before the rest.